Air France Flight 8969: Raid

 Once the hijackers noticed the boarding stairs moving towards them, they recognised the imminent assault.
 Through the cockpit window, a hijacker fired upon the stairs containing the forward GIGN team.
 As the first stairs reached the front starboard (right) door, it became apparent that it was elevated too high relative to the door frame for a uniform entry into the aircraft.
 The GIGN had trained on an empty aircraft, in which the suspension system of the plane was not as compressed, leading to an overestimation of the necessary height of the boarding stairs.
 After a short delay in repositioning the stairs, GIGN forces were able to enter.
 The hijackers returned fire, attacking the GIGN forces.
 One hijacker was killed instantly.
 Then, the two other units entered the rear of the aircraft.
 The participants fired hundreds of bullets.
 The hijackers fired through the skin of the aircraft.
 Grenades erupted and smoke went through the cabin.
-The GIGN's concussion grenades temporarily blinded and deafened occupants, allowing the GIGN to storm the aircraft.
+The GIGN's stun grenades temporarily blinded and deafened occupants, allowing the GIGN to storm the aircraft.
 One of the hijackers' homemade grenades detonated, causing limited damage.
 The snipers on the tower could not initially get a clear shot into the aircraft as the copilot, Jean-Paul Borderie, blocked their view.
 Moments later, Borderie pulled himself out of the cockpit window and dropped to the ground.
 With the view unobstructed, the snipers began firing into the cockpit, while the GIGN evacuated passengers in the rear of the aircraft.

 Flight attendant Claude Burgniard described the firefight as "the apocalypse".
 Christophe Morin, a flight attendant, recalled that the GIGN ordered passengers and crew to get down as low as possible with their hands over their heads, hide, and then to not move.
 Morin described the situation as "violent".
 He recalled putting his overcoat over his head so he would not see the tracer bullets and other occurrences during the raid.
 Morin said that he tried to help a female passenger next to him escape, but she was too large and Morin was unable to move her, so the two held hands.
-Pilot Bernard Delhemme said that he was in "a rather bad spot", so he crouched and made himself "as small as possible".
+Pilot Bernard Dhellemme said that he was in "a rather bad spot", so he crouched and made himself "as small as possible".

 A few minutes after the beginning of the assault, most of the passengers had escaped.
 At that point, three of the four hijackers were fatally shot.
-Delhemme recalled that the cockpit only had himself, the flight engineer, and the last hijacker.
-Delhemme said that the hijacker could have killed him and his colleagues out of spite, but did not.
+Dhellemme recalled that the cockpit only had himself, the flight engineer, and the last hijacker.
+Dhellemme said that the hijacker could have killed him and his colleagues out of spite, but did not.
 In an interview, Denis Favier explained that there likely was a mutual recognition and "respect" between the hijackers and the hostages.
 He believes the bonds between the hijackers and hostages helped save lives of passengers and crew in the conflict.